 Visits and visitors are an important and exciting part of school life, enhancing and enriching the curriculum for the children.
-What better way to learn about the roman way of life than to meet a roman soldier and try on his armour?
+What better way to learn about the Roman way of life than to meet a Roman soldier and try on his armour?
 How can children explore pond creatures in their habitat without leaving the premises?
-Whilst we try to keep costs to a minimum and subsidise wherever possible, we have to ask parents to make a voluntary contribution.
-Whilst no child would ever be excluded from these days for failing to contribute, unfortunately, the school may have to cancel such events where insufficient contributions have been offered.
+Whilst we try to keep costs to a minimum and subsidise wherever possible, we often have to ask parents to make a voluntary contribution.
+Whilst no child would ever be excluded from these experiences for failing to contribute, unfortunately, the school may have to cancel such events where insufficient contributions have been offered.
 This will be at the discretion of the Headteacher.
 Parents and guardians who might find making contributions difficult are encouraged to meet with the Headteacher, in confidence, as financial help may be available.
 Our Charges and Remissions policy can be found on our Policies page: badgerbrook.org.uk/policies/

 Full details of the Badgerbrook Homework policy can be found on our Policies page: badgerbrook.org.uk/policies/

 - Ensure that parents are clear what their child is expected to do